jsborjesson/passwords/source/Background.md

 safe, but they just want to get into their stuff as smoothly as possible, and be confident that nobody else will. **Is this really their problem?**

-Are passwords as security a necessary evil, or is it just us developers being lazy?
-Passwords has been the default form of security for as long as I've been alive, I think it's time for a more sensible default.
+## Background

+### Purpose

+The purpose of this paper is to explore the negative aspects of password based authentication, and scratch the surface of its current alternatives.
+Passwords have been the standard form of authentication used on the web for as long as I can remember, is it finally time for them to retire?

+### Question

+**Should passwords as authentication be deprecated?**

+### Previous studies

+TODO